DogcraftNet/DogcraftPlugins/Dogcraft-Shops.md

 **Async chunk loading** — shops in unloaded chunks are loaded via Paper's `getChunkAtAsync`, so planning doesn't stall the main thread even with hundreds of dormant shops.
 The chunks unload naturally once the plan completes.

 **Skip conditions**: if an entry doesn't appear in the plan, it's because (a) you don't have any matching items in your main inventory, (b) the chest is already full for that item, or (c) the shop's chunk doesn't exist on disk (ghost shop — those get cleaned up by the integrity system).

+**Cross-server shops**: when `restock.cross-server.enabled: true` and the plugin is backed by MySQL, the plan includes shops you own on *other* servers in the network, grouped under a separate "On other servers" section.
+Clicking `[Restock]` on a remote shop removes the items from your inventory here, queues a request through the shared DB, and the target server delivers the items to the chest asynchronously.
+The response comes back via chat a few seconds later (or when you next log in, if you disconnect in the meantime).
+See the [Cross-server restock](#cross-server-restock) section below for the full flow.

 Fee defaults to the same as `/shop teleport` (100 by default) but is individually configurable via `restock.fee-per-shop`.